zachanator070/resume/index.rst

 CMDB
 ----
-- Contribute to and maintain a legacy CMDB codebase
+- Contributed to and maintain a legacy CMDB codebase
-   - Use updated PHP7 features
+   - Used updated PHP7 features
-   - Contribute to PHPUnit tests
+   - Contributed to PHPUnit tests
-   - Improve developer experience via Docker
+   - Improved developer experience via Docker
-   - Contribute to Flyway schema changes
+   - Contributed to Flyway schema changes

 - Deprecated MediaWiki in favor of Atlassian Confluence
    - Used Splunk and Adobe Analytics to determine users of deprecated pages